-Students who are less than 15 minutes late are considered tardy.
-Students more than 15 minutes late or departing early will be marked absent.
+Students who are more than 15 minutes late are considered tardy.

 A student who violates attendance expectations may be subject to discipline and any other applicable consequences.

 Absences due to illness

 The school will contact parents if a student becomes ill at school and may ask that the parent pick up the student.